michi-onl/widgets/README.md

 ## Widgets

-### 1. Spotify Month Widget
+### 1. Stats.fm Month Widget

 **Description**:
-Displays the top 3 tracks and albums from your Spotify account, powered by data from [Stats.fm](https://stats.fm/).
+This Scriptable widget displays the top three tracks and albums from a Stats.fm user account, based on Spotify and Apple Music data gathered from [Stats.fm](https://stats.fm/).

 **Features**:

 - Shows top tracks and albums with album art.
 - Displays the number of streams for each item.
 - Automatically refreshes every 24 hours.
-- Includes a Spotify logo with a direct link to the Spotify app.
+- Includes a logo with a direct link to the stats.fm app.

 **Configuration**:

-- Update the `SPOTIFY_USERNAME` in the `CONFIG` object with your Spotify Username.
+- Update the `USER_ID` in the `CONFIG` object with your Spotify Username.

 ### 2. Movie & TV Widget